danlee0528/Audio-Waveform-Generator/README.md

 A simple audio waveform generator for .wav file

 # Description
-The program reads every byte of a .wav audio file into and draws a vertical line for each byte
+The program reads every byte of a .wav audio file into and draws a vertical line for each byte.
+Then it counts the number of sample per byte and displays the total number of samples and the max value among those samples.

 # Instruction
 1. Load a .wav audio file using "open" button on the main screen